ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In the following circumstances, a joining node is not required to provide its authentication credential to the Group Manager when joining an OSCORE group.

-* The joining node is going to join the group exclusively as monitor, i.e., it is not going to send protected messages to the group.
+* The joining node is going to join the group exclusively as a monitor, i.e., it is not going to send protected messages to the group.
 Consequently, even if compatible with the group in question, an authentication credential of such a joining node plays no role in using Group OSCORE within that group.

   Furthermore, such a joining node is not going to have a Sender Context within its Group OSCORE Security Context, where a group member stores its own private key and authentication credential (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}, where the term "silent server" corresponds to the term "monitor" of the present document).
 Also, no member of the group will create a Recipient Context associated with such a joining node, as the latter never sends protected messages.